PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Abstract

 \section{Abstract}

-As edge-based automatic speech recognition (ASR) technologies become increasingly prevalent for the development of intelligent and personalized assistants, three important challenges must be addressed for these resource-constrained ASR models, i.e., adaptivity, incrementality, and inclusivity.
-We propose a novel ASR framework, PI-Whisper, in this work and show how it can improve an ASR’s recognition capabilities adaptively by identifying different speakers’ characteristics in real-time, how such an adaption can be performed incrementally without repetitive retraining, and how it can improve the equity and fairness for diverse speaker groups.
-More impressively, our proposed PI-Whisper framework attains all of these nice properties while still achieving state-of-the-art accuracy with up to 13.7\% reduction of the word error rate (WER) with linear scalability with respect to computing resources.
+Edge-based automatic speech recognition (ASR) technologies are increasingly prevalent in the development of intelligent and personalized assistants.
+However, resource-constrained ASR models face significant challenges in adaptivity, incrementality, and inclusivity when faced with a diverse population.
+To tackle those challenges, we propose PI-Whisper, a novel ASR system that adaptively enhances recognition capabilities by identifying speakers' characteristics in real-time.
+In this work, we show how the design of PI-Whisper allows for incremental adaptation of new characteristics without the need for repetitive retraining, enhances recognition capabilities, and improves equity and fairness across diverse speaker groups.
+PI-Whisper demonstrates these advantages by achieving state-of-the-art accuracy, reducing the word error rate (WER) by up to 13.7\% relative to baselines while scaling linearly to computing resources.